chrisathook/display-standard-previewer/README.md

 The .css sheet will be inlined by default when built.
 If you don't want this feature remove the `inline` param from the CSS <link> tag in the index.html.

+### bundle

 Bundles contents of */dist* into 1 zip file for upload.
+Then runs a series of tests to validate the .zip and static.